Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 What Are the Responsibilities of a PMO?

-Howsoever it might be organized - as a small group, a dedicated department, a 'center of excellence' - a PMO has a few core responsibilities:
+Regardless of how it might be organized - as a small group, a dedicated department, a 'center of excellence - a PMO has a few core responsibilities:

 - Develop project management methodologies: One of the foremost responsibilities of a PMO is to develop a project management methodology that can be used across the organization - with minor modifications of course.

-- Strategic planning: A key PMO responsibility is to help C-level leaders in selecting and budgeting projects based on the business' long-term strategic goals.
+- Strategic planning: A key PMO responsibility is to help C-level leaders in selecting and budget projects based on the business's long-term strategic goals.

 - Governance: PMOs set regulations, functions, policies, protocols, and procedures for managing projects across all departments.